DHRI-Curriculum/intro-python-workshop/lessons.md

 As you can see above, the `=` sign lets you assign symbols like `x` and `y` to data.

-Variables can be longer words as well:
+Variables can be longer words as well, and they can be set to lists:

 ```pycon
 >>> books = ['Gender Trouble', 'Cruising Utopia','Living a